Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </metadata>
 ```

+n.b.
 The majority of GPX / GPZ files using icons are expected to use a single `default` icon style.